 One of APT’s First Productions, Returns to the Stage for 1 day this fall!
 Play by David Connelly.
 Q&A after every show!

 Osborne was a major industrialist, pioneer educator, powerful politician, prison reformer.
 He applied to each of those fields the radical democratic principles of the women who raised him, particularly Lucretia Mott, Martha Wright, Susan B. Anthony, and Harriet Tubman.
 He made himself the most powerful political force in his time against Tammany Hall.
 He thwarted the scheme of the narcissist mogul publisher William Randolph Hearst to be President.
 He ushered into politics and mentored the man who would become the Twentieth Century’s most important president, Franklin Roosevelt.
-Meanwhile, the audience meets the strange politics genius who made FDR’s political career possible.
+Meanwhile, the audience meets the strange political genius who made FDR’s political career possible.

 Starring: Eric Brooks